Gravity Force: Gravity Force 2 and Gravity Power

 As a complete rewrite, sharing no code with the Kingsoft original, Gravity Force 2 added destroyable walls, single player missions and a 2-player multiplayer mode, both split-screen and over a null modem cable.
 Sound effects were homemade recordings such as hitting a cord against a radiator and dropping fruit into water.

 In 1994, Gravity Force 2 attracted the attention of British computer game magazine Amiga Power, who released it on the coverdisk of issue 39, and the following year ranked it the second best Amiga game of all time (behind Sensible Soccer).
 Their endorsement continued in 1995 through the commissioning of Gravity Power, a slightly enhanced version which was published on the coverdisk of issue 50.
 Amiga Power had asked for a 4-player mode, but this did not make it into the final version as it would have required substantial rework to the codebase.

 Reception

 The original Gravity Force was reviewed in 1989 by German game magazine ASM, receiving 75/100 points, and by Power Play in the same year, receiving 72/100.

-In 1995, Amiga Format praised Gravity Force 2, identifying the non-commercial nature of the game as a critical factor in its success: "The programmers didn't have to succumb to the creative restraints of anxious publishers and deadlines.
-And that, more than anything else contributes to the game's beauty."
+In 1995, Amiga Format praised Gravity Force 2, identifying the non-commercial nature of the game as a critical factor in its success, as he noted that the programmers did not succumb to the creative restraints from publishers and deadlines.